 - Levels of sex steroid:

-- Estradiol levels are a less reliable measure of stage of puberty in girls.
+- Estradiol levels are a less reliable measure of stage of puberty in girls as they are highly variable.
+Very high levels suggest ovarian pathology.

 - Gonadotrophins (luteinising hormone (LH) and follicle-stimulating hormone (FSH)):

-- A random LH is a useful initial test for central precocious puberty (CPP).
+- A random LH is a useful initial test for CPP.
 A random FSH will not distinguish prepuberty from puberty.

 - Low or prepubertal levels with high sex steroid levels are found in gonadotrophin-independent precocious puberty.

-- Adrenal steroid precursors if congenital adrenal hyperplasia (CAH) is suspected.
+- Adrenal steroid precursors if CAH is suspected.

 - HCG when hCG-secreting tumours are suspected.